Eco-homes: People, place and politics. Pickerill, J. 2016. Zed Books, London.

 PEER-REVIEWED JOURNAL ARTICLES

-Black and Green: The future of Indigenous-environmental relations in Australia.
+Black and green: the future of Indigenous–environmentalist relations in Australia.
 Environmental Politics.
-Pickerill, J, submitted
+Pickerill, J, 2019 (online early)

 Making space for disability in eco-housing and eco-communities.
 The Geographical Journal, Bhakta, A and Pickerill, J. 2016, 182, 4, 406–417

 Cold comfort?
 Reconceiving the practices of bathing in British self-build eco-homes.
 Annals of the Association of American Geographers.
 Pickerill, J, 2015, 105, 5, 1061-1077